status-im/nimbus-build-system/README.md

 Internal target that creates the directory with the same name.

+### sanity-checks

+Internal target used to check that a C compiler is installed.

+### warn-update

+Internal target that checks if `make update` was executed for the current Git commit.

+### warn-jobs

+Internal target that checks if Make's parallelism was enabled by specifying the number of jobs.

 ### deps-common

 Internal target that needs to be a dependency for a custom "deps" target which,